TheCing/mathias-environmental/site/content/_index.md

     able to be explained easily to your staff, clients and stakeholders.

-    Our approach, our team, and our ability to measure and certify results makes our

-    solutions attractive for a wide range of buildings.
-Not only are these solutions safe

-    and efficient, but customers can easily share these meaningful air quality improvements.
+    Our approach, our team, and our ability to measure and certify results makes our solutions attractive for a wide range of buildings.
+Not only are these solutions safe and efficient, but customers can easily share these meaningful air quality improvements.

     Our advantages include:

     PRELIMINARY EVALUATION including testing of existing HVAC system

     DESIGN, including 3rd party professional engineers

     INSTALLATION by licensed & experienced professional contractor

     LITTLE TO NO IMPACT on existing equipment and performance

-    TESTING AND COMMISSIONING of new work to measure and verify

-    effectiveness and performance by an independent firm
+    TESTING AND COMMISSIONING of new work to measure and verify effectiveness and performance by an independent firm

     FINAL REPORT and certification
+  image: img/clyde-rs-4xbzcfu2uoo-unsplash.jpg
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee